By Allison Sanchez

 Asking them whether you can lean on them for your advice will also give them the opportunity to say no if they feel like they can’t deliver on what you need.

 Keep in mind that while many professionals will mentor others out of kindness, be mindful of their time.
 Meeting for an hour once a week may be too much, but a once-a-month meeting plus occasional emails could be more beneficial to both of you.
-And if you’re asking them to coffee or lunch on the regular, don’t expect them to pick up the bill.
+And if you’re asking your mentor to coffee or lunch on the regular, don’t expect them to pick up the bill.